Call the Baby Boomers’ Barrister and we’ll answer all your questions.

 A Power of Attorney is a legal document that specifies certain things that you have given an Agent authority to do on your behalf.
 You need one if something needs to be done and you are unable to do it.
 Suppose you want to buy a car and there is an excellent deal at a certain car dealer in St. Petersburg that expires at the end of the month.
 You are out of town and need to have a friend complete the transaction on your behalf.
 You can appoint your friend as the agent under your Power of Attorney and give him the authority to buy the care, pay for it, and register it in your name.

 A Durable Power of Attorney is a critical estate planning tool that allows you to plan for potential incapacity.
 You have an opportunity to appoint someone ahead of time to make financial decisions on your behalf if you have an accident, suffer from dementia, have a stroke, or some other circumstance renders you unable to conduct financial business yourself.

 If you wait to develop a Power of Attorney until you need one, it is too late – because you must be of sound mind to execute one.
 The alternative to a Power of Attorney is a Court-supervised guardianship.
 Someone petitions the Court to declare you incompetent and then petitions the Court to appoint a guardian to make decisions for you.
 A guardianship proceeding is expensive, takes a long time and is a huge burden when you and your loved ones least need one.
 Additionally, the Court decides who will make decisions for you rather than you deciding beforehand.

 A traditional Power of Attorney is only valid when the principal is mentally competent.
 A Durable Power of Attorney includes a provision that allows it to endure the principal’s mental incompetence.

-The Baby Boomers' Barrister, with offices in St. Petersburg, FL & Tampa, FL, can help you design and draft the Power of Attorney that is right for you.
+The Baby Boomers’ Barrister with offices in St. Petersburg and Tampa, Florida can help you design and draft the Power of Attorney that is right for you.